Hospitalization, seasonality, and pathophysiology

 RSV is a prominent contributor to acute respiratory tract infections among young children.3,4

-The virus is also a significant contributor to pneumonia admissions, accounting for up to 50% among infants.11
+The virus is also a significant contributor to pneumonia admissions, accounting for up to 50% of cases among infants.11

 2 out of 3 infants will be infected with RSV by age 1.12